ConnectedLib/connectedlib10/modules/youth-development/section-1-1.md

 >“In order for a child to understand something, he must construct it himself.” <br/><br/>— Jean Piaget<sup><a href="#fn1" name="1">1</a></sup>

 Drawing on his observations of children, Swiss psychologist Jean Piaget (1896-1980) developed a groundbreaking theory of cognitive development that included four distinct stages.
-PIaget theorized that people construct knowledge and meaning from their experiences of the world--a concept known as constructivism.
+Piaget theorized that people construct knowledge and meaning from their experiences of the world--a concept known as constructivism.

 <div class="explanatory">
   <p class="box-title">Key Concepts from Piaget's Congitive Development Theory</p>
-  <p>Excerpt from LIS 516: Youth Development and Behavior in a Digital Age by Dr. Katie Davis and the University of Washington</p>
+  <p>Excerpt from <i>LIS 516: Youth Development and Behavior in a Digital Age</i> by Dr. Katie Davis and the University of Washington</p>
 <p class="videotime">3:31</p><p class="source">Dr. Katie Davis, University of Washington</p>

 <div class="video">